nimaipatel/arch-dotfiles/README.md

-# Dotfiles managed by GNU Stow
+# Dotfiles managed by GNU Stow (it just werks!!!!!)

 Programs and configs that I use on a daily basis:
 - Awesome